fstrudel/govmomi/govc/USAGE.md

 ```
 Usage: govc namespace.service.create [OPTIONS] MANIFEST

-Creates a vSphere Namespace Supervisor Service.
+Registers a vSphere Supervisor Service version on vCenter for a new service.
+A service version can be registered once on vCenter and then be installed on multiple vSphere Supervisors managed by this vCenter.
+A vSphere Supervisor Service contains a list of service versions, this call will create a service and its first version.

 Examples:
   govc namespace.service.create manifest.yaml

 Options:
-  -accept-eula=false     Auto accept EULA
+  -accept-eula=false     Auto accept EULA (only required for vSphere spec type)
-  -spec-type=vsphere     Type of Spec: only vsphere is supported right now
+  -spec-type=vsphere     Type of Spec: vsphere (deprecated) or carvel
-  -trusted=false         Define if this is a trusted provider
+  -trusted=false         Define if this is a trusted provider (only applicable for vSphere spec type)
 ```

 ## namespace.service.deactivate